Długa Street, Bydgoszcz: House at 9

 The basement of the house dates back to the 17th century.
 In the middle of the 18th century, the landlord was a city councilor, bailiff and treasurer, Maciej Rychlicki.
 His son Wojciech rebuilt down to the ground the tenement in 1784–1802.

-In 2004, during a demolition operation has been discovered a profiled ceiling from 1730: it is fragmently exposed in the actual renovated shop, the "Browar Pub".
+In 2004, during a demolition operation has been discovered a profiled ceiling from 1730: it is fragmentedly exposed in the actual renovated shop, the "Browar Pub".